serializingme/website-content/content/page/security.md

 +++

 I appreciate the efforts of fellow security researchers and provide secure means for disclosing security vulnerabilities responsibly.
-As a reward, I will feature in the [hall of fame][2] the name, handle (e.g. Twitter) and/or website of the reporter of any valid vulnerability.
+As a reward, I will feature in the hall of fame the name, handle (e.g. Twitter) and/or website of the reporter of any valid vulnerability.
 Additional rewards are at my discretion.

-## Scope and Rules
+### Rules and Scope

 A positive outcome of the validation of a submitted vulnerability can only be achieved if the following rules and scope are respected by the researcher.

-### Rules
+#### Rules

 The researcher __shall not__: